jiechen2358/VirtualFittingRoom/mask_rcnn/samples/fashion/README.md

-This is a initial readme.
+train_fashion.ipynb
+It is a demo jupyter notebook that shows how to load, train and test the virtual fitting room program.